 #1: Starting too early - remember, "solids" refers to anything but breast milk or formula.

 Parents hear that most governing bodies, including the American Academy of Pediatrics and the World Health Organization, recommend waiting until around 6 months to start solid foods.
 Some interpret this to mean that purees should be started earlier and whole, more "solid" foods can start at 6 months.
-This recommendation is meant to apply to all "complementary foods," which means anything but breast milk or formula, not just food that is in whole form.
-We think that a baby's gut and immune system is more ready for food around 6 months and when baby is showing readiness signs like good head control, sitting with minimal assistance, bringing hand to mouth, and interest in food.
+This 6 month recommendation is meant to apply to all "complementary foods," which means anything but breast milk or formula, not just food that is in whole form.
+Your baby's baby's gut and immune system are more ready for food around 6 months and when baby is showing readiness signs - see below.
 For some babies, this is earlier than 6 months, and for others it's later.
 We don't recommend starting much later than 7 months for allergen exposure reasons.

 #2 Force feeding, holding down baby's hands, and tricking baby to eat.

-Furthermore, as baby gets messy and her face becomes covered in food, we usually like to scrape it off with the spoon.
+Furthermore, as baby gets messy and their face becomes covered in food, we usually like to scrape it off with the spoon.
 Here is an example of face scraping:

-Depositing food at the top of a baby's mouth makes her an inactive member of the feeding process and doesn't teach her where food should go when she eventually brings it to her mouth herself.
-When we scrape her face after she has taken a bite, it can be uncomfortable and may lead to feeding aversions, as many babies don't like the sensation.
-Below are some additional tips about the mechanics of spoon feeding that you may find helpful:
+Depositing food at the top of a baby's mouth makes them an inactive member of the feeding process and doesn't teach them where food should go when they eventually bring it to their mouth herself.
+We want babies to be an active participant in the experience!

 #4 Staying on purees for too long.

-Pureed food feels safe for parents who worry about babies choking on whole foods.
-Unfortunately, if a baby isn't introduced to other textures relatively quickly, he may have difficulties graduating off purees.
-One study suggests that if babies aren't fed lumpy foods by 9 months, their risk of feeding difficulty later in life increases.
-Babies aren't meant to be on pureed food for life - the goal for all babies is to eventually eat real food.
-Here is the typical progression of food texture in TW:
+Pureed food is a great option for families who feel uncomfortable starting with finger foods.
+However, if a baby isn't introduced to other textures relatively quickly, they can struggle to graduate off of purees.
+One study suggests that if babies aren't fed lumpy foods by 9 months, their risk of feeding difficulty later in life might increase.
+Babies aren't meant to be on pureed food for life - the goal for all babies is to eventually chew real food.

-Of course, this continuum of textures is more important in feeding therapy and with kids who really struggle with various textures.
-Once you feel confident in your baby's eating ability, play around with lumpier foods like mashed fruit or veggies, soft finger foods like cooked green beans, or ground meat.
-Spoon feeding pureed food should be a short stage in your baby's eating experience.
-Your baby won't be able to pick up small pieces of food until he has his pincer grasp, but he can get longer, strip-shaped foods starting at 6 months.
+Once you feel confident in your baby's eating abilities with purees, play around with lumpier foods like mashed fruit or veggies, soft finger foods like cooked green beans, or ground meat.
+Spoon-feeding pureed food should be a short stage in your baby's eating experience.
+Your baby won't be able to pick up small pieces of food until they have their pincer grasp, but they can get longer, strip-shaped foods starting at 6 months.

-Side note: keep in mind that baby food pouches are still pureed food, and they don't offer a sensory experience for the eater.
-We recommend using them sparingly.
+Side note: keep in mind that baby food pouches are still pureed food, and they don't offer a sensory experience for the eater like chewing real food.
+However, for many families they can have a place.
+If you want to use pouches, make sure that your baby is also exposed to those foods in their whole form.

-Barring developmental or medical challenges, most toddlers should self feed without being hand or spoon fed by a parent by 14-16 months.
-Some parents of older toddlers hand feed them regularly in order to "get them to eat," and we completely understand the fear behind trusting that your child will, in fact, eat when he's hungry.
-Hand feeding older toddlers doesn't allow them to decide how much to eat and can start to interfere with their hunger and fullness cues.
-It also prevents the toddler from honing in on age-appropriate feeding skills and takes away from much of the sensory and motor development experiences that feeding provides.
+Barring developmental or medical challenges, most toddlers should self feed without being hand or spoon fed by a parent by 12-14 months.
+Some parents of older toddlers hand-feed them regularly in order to "get them to eat," and we completely understand the fear behind trusting that your child will, in fact, eat when they're hungry.
+However, keep this in mind: hand-feeding toddlers doesn't allow them to decide how much to eat and can start to interfere with their hunger and fullness cues.
+It also prevents your toddler from practicing age-appropriate feeding skills. if they're not feeding themselves, barring medical or developmental issues, they might be missing out on sensory and motor-development experiences.
 If you need strategies to help with your picky toddler, check out our online course.

-When spoon feeding an infant who starts to grab for the spoon, instead of getting frustrated, try to celebrate this huge developmental milestone!
-Your baby is showing you that he wants to start feeding himself - remember, that's the goal!
+When spoon-feeding an infant who starts to grab for the spoon, instead of getting frustrated, try to celebrate this huge developmental milestone!
+Your baby is showing you that they want to start feeding themself - remember, that's the goal!
 Check out this video of a parent appropriately responding to her baby's desire to self-feed:

 In this next video, watch how mom hands baby a loaded NumNum GOOtensil, which is designed to encourage babies to self feed.
 The center of the GOOtensil is hollow and allows purees or other smooth textures to be captured without worrying about which side of the utensil is "up," and the handle is short - perfect for baby's hands.